gcc-mirror/gcc/gcc/config/mmix/mmix.md

 ;; first ("p") alternative by adding ? in the first operand ;; might do the trick.
 We define 'U' as a synonym to 'p', but without the ;; caveats (and very small advantages) of 'p'.
+;; As of r190682 still so: newlib/libc/stdlib/dtoa.c ICEs if "p" is used.
 (define_insn "*call_real"
   [(call (mem:QI
 	  (match_operand:DI 0 "mmix_symbolic_or_address_operand" "s,rU"))